PIX3LFLUX/HSmartKArt-EE/README.md

 Notebooks for the web server hosting JupyterLab.
 The Paho MQTT Python client library is used:
 1. **pub_config.ipynb**: This Python application publishes an updated configuration file on the `DEVICE/config/update` topic.
-The CAN-to-MQTT Bridge with the device name `DEVICE` will interrupt normal operation and apply the new configuration on reception of valid configuration file.
+The CAN-to-MQTT Bridge with the device name `DEVICE` will interrupt normal operation and apply the new configuration on reception of a valid configuration file.
 See section	**[XML configuration file](#xml-configuration-file)** and **[Configuration update](#configuration-update)** for more information on topics and configuration.
-	**NOTE**: Before using this script modify `/path/to/config.xml` to point to the location of the updated configuration file.
+Before using this notebook replace `DEVICE` with the appropriate device name and	modify `/path/to/config.xml` to point to the location of the updated configuration file.
-2. **sub_candata.ipynb**: This Python application subscribes to the topic `RPI3BP0/ULTRASONIC/FRONT/64` and prints the received messages as byte streams.
+2. **sub_candata.ipynb**: This Python application subscribes to the topic `DEVICE/MODULE/LOCATION/CANID` and prints the received messages as byte streams.
+Modify `DEVICE/MODULE/LOCATION/CANID` with the appropriate topic before running this notebook.

 ## MQTT-based E/E architecture reference deployment